mikehowell/100-days-of-code/log.md

 ### Day 6: May 6, 2018 ###

-**Today's Progress**: Create code and unit tests to test validity of 10 digit ISBN number.
+**Today's Progress**: Created code and unit tests to test validity of 10 digit ISBN number.

 **Thoughts**: This was fun challenge and a good candidate for extension to test validity of 13 digit ISBN numbers too.
 I also used a try catch block and added basic exception handling for a case when a string that is not 10 characters long is entered.
 I had a problem trying to get the unit test for this to work.
 After adding the [ExpectedException(typeof(Exception))] decorator to the test method, I also had to add a throw to the catch block to get the unit test to pass.
 Useful links to articles on ISBN: